 Shaker religion began with the early Believers in England who converted to this new Protestant Christian sect from several other religious traditions and groups, including the Quakers, the Methodists, and a charismatic, mystical group known as the Camisards (or French Prophets).
-After their emigration to America, the Shakers attracted converts from numerous other Protestant groups, including the New Light Baptists, Presbyterians, and others sprinkled throughout the land in the aftermath of The Great Awakening of the 1740s.
+After their emigration to America in 1774, the Shakers attracted converts from numerous other Protestant groups, including the New Light Baptists, Presbyterians, and others sprinkled throughout the land in the aftermath of The Great Awakening of the 1740s.

 The Shakers’ mission was to live a perfect Christian life as portrayed in the Gospels and in the early Christian communities.
 The Shakers based their religion and their lives on celibacy, communal living, and the confession of sin.
-They attempted to attain spiritual and temporal simplicity, meekness, pacifism and perfection in all aspects of their lives.
+They attempted to attain spiritual and temporal simplicity, pacifism and perfection in all aspects of their lives.

 The Shakers’ quest was to create a working Heaven on Earth during what they believed to be the time of the second reign of the Christ spirit, as foretold in the Bible and in basic Christian millennial philosophy.
 Their official name is the United Society of Believers in Christ’s Second Appearing.